saikat495/socketdocs/docs/overview/overview.md

 ## Safety

+Privacy, Safety and Trust are our priorities.
 On Socket, you own your data, we cannot censor you, we cannot deplatform you.
+You can choose your trust-worty as your guardian who can help you to restore / recover your account.
+No one, including us, can have any access or control on your account.
 {: note.}